Fr4nk1in-USTC/random-todo-list/README.md

 ## Inspiration

 I'm using [Obsidian](https://obsidian.md/) for note taking and task/todo management.
 However, since I don't take notes very often, I decide to use a separate application to manage my task/todo/timeline.
-I haven't found a finished application to meet all my expectations, so I would try to make one myself.
+I haven't found a finished application that meet all my expectations, so I would try to make one myself.

 ## Expectation